Coastline on Waimamaku Coastal Track

 Where the track follows the beach, you can only walk on the intertidal zone (ie, wet sand).
 Some areas above high tide are private land and tresspassers could be subject to prosecution.

-The route from the Waimamaku River mouth to the end of Waimamaku Beach Road follows the river shoreline and during high tides and flood events the river can rise to over 1m depth along this stretch.
+The track from the beach at Waimamaku River mouth to the carpark at Waimamaku Beach Road follows the river shoreline.
+During high tides the river can rise to over 1 m deep along this section.